 a Class 9 IBC authorizations should be considered based on the specific properties of the substance.

 3. The following substances are allowed in IBCs only on the basis of an approval by the competent authority.
-They are all assigned IBC99:
+All of them except UN 3375 are assigned IBC99: